Frequently Asked Questions (FAQ)

 How do I cite MTUS-X? [top]

 Reports and publications using MTUS-X data must be cited appropriately.
-The citation is:
+This is the recommended citation.

 We ask that you notify us by email of any publications, research reports, presentations, or educational material making use of the data or documentation.
 Continued funding for the MTUS-X depends on our ability to show our sponsor agencies that the data are being used for productive purposes.